Dress Shoes Guide – Women Know Best

 What do you think is one of the first things that women first notice about a man?
 Do you think it is a well-trimmed beard?
 Or maybe that you match colours well and are wearing an outfit that is well put together.
-While all of this is true, if you have nailed all these parts of your outfit it will be in vain if you have neglected one of the most important parts: The dress shoes.
+While all of this is true, it will be in vain if you have neglected one of the most important parts: The dress shoes.

 Women and people that know the details will always look at the shoes.
 I can feel those laser eyes scanning me in the street when I walk.
 Even if you have a well ironed shirt, pressed pants and a Hugo Boss suit it is game over if you are wearing square-toed shoes.